This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Documentation and references

-- Confirmation of Acceptance for Studies (CAS) statement and Tier 4 visa.
-Applicants who require a Tier 4 (General) Student Visa and have previously studied in the UK will need to provide documentary evidence detailing any periods of study on a Tier 4 (General) Student Visa (or on a Student Visa if the UK study was pre-2009) in order for the University to be able to carry out checks to ensure compliance with the UKVIs Points Based System.
+- Confirmation of Acceptance for Studies (CAS) statement and Student visa.
+Applicants who require a Student visa and have previously studied in the UK will need to provide documentary evidence detailing any previous periods of study on a Tier 4 (General) visa or Student Visa in order for the University to be able to carry out checks to ensure compliance with the UKVI’s immigration rules for students.
 Applicants are encouraged to include documents such as previous CAS, copies of passport pages containing visas or copies of Biometric Residence Permits with their application.
 Any information that is not included in the application will be requested when the application is considered, or we may need to ask the permission of the applicant to check their UK immigration history directly with the UKVI.

 - English qualifications.
 Proof of English language proficiency is required as part of the application to the University.
 Please see the English Language Requirements section above for details of acceptable English language qualifications.
 Copies of the results of any acceptable, formal English tests, which evidence that an applicant has met the requirements for their chosen course should be submitted with the application.
 Without this evidence, any offer made will be conditional on meeting the minimum English requirements.
 Any offer made that is conditional on an English requirement will be subject to provision of documentary evidence that the required standard has been met.